Patapom/webgl/Web/blog/patapom/docs/Math/CrossProduct.md

 Obviously, you start imagining the volume of a tetrahedron, some parallelograms come to mind, the [wedge product](https://en.wikipedia.org/wiki/Exterior_algebra), areas, volumes, tensors, group theory and whatnots, etc.
 (By the way, I encourage you to read the very interesting article [^1] by Nathan Reed about the Grassman Algebra that makes a nice echo to what I am writing here) (and he published it pretty much the same day I finished writing this :smile:)

-And you're no closer to an idea than when you started...
+But you're no closer to an idea than when you started...
 I won't pretend I will provide a brilliant explanation of "why the cross product" either, just adding oil to the thought process here.

 ## Factorizing the Tools